wp-plugins/spam-master/readme.txt

 == Changelog ==

+= 4.2.1 =
+* Re-arranged menu functions, who calls who and what
+* Fixed the plugin settings link

 = 4.2 =
 * Added export button in Blocked Registrations Page.
 Outputs downloadable csv file with all blocked registrations data